NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3ScopeAndRequirements.md

 * All requests and response associated with BaRS must occur through the BaRS API Proxy

 **Constraints**
 * Supporting use of Emergency Call Prioritisation Advisory Group (ECPAG) approved Clinical Decision Support Systems only (NHS Pathways, NHS Pathways Clinical Content Support (PaCCS) and Advanced Medical Priority Dispatch System (AMPDS)).
 * All Service IDs in First of Type (FoT) will be those of Urgent and Emergency Care (UEC) Directory of Services (DoS)
 * No guidance provided on display of referral information beyond the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload}}.
 * Consent within BaRS will be for Direct-Care only
 * Certificates for Receiving messages to use nhs.uk domains only and internet facing
-* Clincial Constraints exist - See Hazard Log
+* Clinical Constraints exist - See Hazard Log

 ### Requirements